pivotal/blog/content/post/ntp-costs-500.md

 We also lay out a cautionary tale: when joining, keep an eye to costs, especially bandwidth.
 Opting for a lower connection speed initially (e.g.
-10Mbps), and ratcheting it up over time may be a prudent course of action.
+10Mbps), and ratcheting it up over time is a prudent course of action.

 ## <a name="side_topics">2.
 Side Topics</a>